stefnotch/typestef/README.md

-# npm-typescript-template
+# Typestef

-A little template repository for NPM packages that use Typescript.
+Various utilities that should be in the JS standard library.
+Feel free to copy-paste the code instead of using this as a library.

-Use the template, make sure to fill out the `package.json` and get going!
+Dual licensed under the Apache License Version 2.0 and CC0.

 ## Scripts